 Ohio Administrative Code requires MCPs contracted with ODM for the MMC program to carry reinsurance for high cost inpatient claims.
-We have adjusted inpatient expenses in the historical period by the net cost of reinsurance (reinsurance premiums less reinsurance recoveries) as reported in the 2014 annual cost report data.
-The aggregate statewide reinsurance loss ratio for MCPs in 2014 was approximately 79% (reinsurance recoveries / reinsurance premiums).
-A statewide estimated reinsurance premium by rate cell was developed by taking statewide reinsurance recoveries for each rate cell and dividing by the 79% loss ratio.
+We have adjusted inpatient expenses in the historical period by the net cost of reinsurance (reinsurance premiums less reinsurance recoveries) as reported in the CY 2015 annual cost report data.
+The aggregate statewide reinsurance loss ratio for MCPs in CY 2015 was approximately 86% (reinsurance recoveries / reinsurance premiums).
+A statewide estimated reinsurance premium by rate cell was developed by taking statewide reinsurance recoveries for each rate cell and dividing by the 86% loss ratio.
 The statewide rate cell reinsurance premium estimates were further adjusted based on estimated regional reinsurance loss ratios.
 Reinsurance recoveries were based on amounts reported in MCP cost report data.
 While we have not changed the aggregate amount of MMC reinsurance premiums reported, we believe these adjustments allocate the reinsurance premium on a more actuarial sound basis at the rate cell level.
+For the AFK population, we assumed net reinsurance to be consistent with reported values for the CFC and ABD child populations.